 “Photograph locally known as “The ‘Redlegs’ of Barbados”.
 Pictured are fishermen residents of Bath in the parish of St. John taken in 1908.
 Photo courtesy of Mr. Richard Goddard.”

 “The photograph is widely known amongst island history buffs as well as those interested in family genealogy.
 On several occasions I encountered individuals who had traced their ancestry to one of the impoverished men pictured in the 1908 portrait of the “Redleg” fishermen.
 Until my conversation with Fred Watson (Figure 7.2), however, I had never heard it referred to as a “family photograph”.
 Represented are members of the Watson, Goddard, King, and Haynes families, surnames popular amongst the “Redleg” population for several generations and still present in St. John today.
 Fred was able to identify several of his father’s and mother’s brothers that were pictured in the photograph including his mother’s brother Simeon Goddard found on the lower left and his father’s brother Joe Watson found in center of the back row.
 The revelation that the photograph depicts an extended matrilineal kinship network was made more significant by the realization that phenotypes indicate that this network involved Afro-Barbadian as well as “poor white” genealogies.”

-3. Photo of survivors of a Japanese POW camp during World War Two
+3. Survivors of a Japanese POW camp during World War Two

 4. Union Army soldier on his release from Andersonville Prison in May, 1865

 Probably the most perverse co-option of all.
 Victims of the horror of the Confederate Andersonville prison appropriated by Neo-Confederates to support their racist meme.
 N.B. the Ferguson hashtag.